eaplatanios/tensorflow_scala/README.md

 | **CMU Presidential Fellowship**         | **National Science Foundation**   | **Air Force Office of Scientific Research**     |
 | awarded to Emmanouil Antonios Platanios | Grant #: IIS1250956               | Grant #: FA95501710218                          |

-TensorFlow, the TensorFlow logo and any related marks are trademarks of Google Inc.
+TensorFlow, the TensorFlow logo, and any related marks are trademarks of Google Inc.

 <!---